 Godzilla Minus One

 Takashi Yamazaki's human-scaled approach to the Big Guy hardly makes for as effective a postwar drama as some have said—it feels like more of a nice gesture than a real story.
 But it does provide a workable narrative framework for ideas about Japan.
 He gives us the sense of a country that’s just crawled out of its wreckage only to get knocked back on its ass; our heroes meet the threat with a mood of “shit, not again.”
 Godzilla himself?
 Oh, he’s scary as hell.
 He’s nimbler than usual, his tail whipping with ferocity and velocity, and though the Bikini Atoll tests didn’t awaken him, they did mutate him, giving him awesome powers like nuclear breath.
 Yamazaki gets how to build anticipation: His Godzilla powers up before he goes nuclear, and before he appears the fish he’s been hunting float up to the surface of the sea.
 Ginza gets leveled as it has never before been leveled, but wisely, Godzilla Minus One allows a creature who rises from the depths of the sea to show what he can do on his own turf—or his own surf, I guess.
-Some theaters are also showing Godzilla Minus One/ Minus Color.
+Some theaters are also showing Godzilla Minus One/ Minus Color, if that's what you'd prefer.
 B

 Hitpig!